zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 ### `@agent` Decorator

-An agent can be defined by decorating a function with the `@agent` decorator.
+An agents behaviour can be defined by decorating an update function with the `@agent` decorator.
 The function should have the signature

 {% highlight python %}
 @agent(scheduler=scheduler)